jonroig/emojiurlifier/README.md

 ## Troubleshooting
 * View the source of <a href="http://😎🌐.ws">😎🌐.ws</a> as a reference.
-* Both your Emoji Domain and your "Regular" domain need to point to the same place.
+* Both your Emoji Domain and your "regular" domain need to point to the same place.
 * If you've been forwarding your Emoji Domain with a 301 redirect, you might need to restart Chrome